-- All members of staff have been provided with a copy of Part One or annex A of "Keeping Children Safe in Education" (2022) which covers safeguarding information for all staff. - School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is noted on the single central record. - All new staff and volunteers (including agency and third party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This will be achieved via: - Online learning - o Specific training via the DSL or deputy - 0 - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
-This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually. - Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given - Updates within staff meetings - o E-mails to staff - On line training from accredited providers - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given - Updates within staff meetings - o E-mails to staff - On line training from accredited providers
+- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training will be updated at least annually.

+- Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given

+- Updates within staff meetings

+- o E-mails to staff

+- On line training from accredited providers

+- Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

+- Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given

+- Updates within staff meetings

+- E-mails to staff

+- On line training from accredited providers

-- In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved by: - Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given - Updates within staff meetings - o E-mails to staff - $\circ$ $\,$ On line training from accredited providers - South Avenue Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - Regular DSL Meetings - Staff meetings - The DSL and head of school will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.
+- In addition to specific child protection training, all staff will receive regular safeguarding and child protection

+updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This

+will be achieved by:

+- Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given

+- Updates within staff meetings

+- E-mails to staff

+- o On line training from accredited providers

+- South Avenue Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.

+- Regular DSL Meetings

+- Staff meetings

+- The DSL and head of school will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.